Logo Icon

 Answer: A

 Q8.
-Two points on a ground are 1 m apart.
-If a cow moves in the field in such a way that it's distance from the two points is always in ratio 3: 2 then
+Two points on the ground are 1 m apart.
+If a cow moves in the field in such a way that its distance from the two points is always in a ratio 3: 2 then

 • a) the cow moves in a straight line